Altercation, not looting took place: Police | Law-Order

 Police issued a statement and released a CCTV footage of the incident after several political leaders of opposition parties took on the Aam Aadmi Party-led government over law and order situation in Punjab.

-Earlier today, former chief minister Captain Amarinder Singh referred to the incident as an instance of ''Jungle raj'' in the state.
-“Jungle Raj in Punjab!
+Earlier in the day, former chief minister Captain Amarinder Singh referred to the incident as an instance of ''Jungle raj'' in the state. ''Jungle Raj in Punjab!
 9 murders in last 2 days.
 Today a bus hijacked and looted by armed robbers on a busy highway in broad daylight near Ludhiana. @BhagwantMann govt is proving to be disastrous.
-There's an atmosphere of fear across Punjab,” Singh tweeted.
-State Congress chief Amrinder Singh Raja Warring also posted, “Total anarchy, as law and order collapses completely in Punjab.
+There's an atmosphere of fear across Punjab,'' Singh tweeted.
+State Congress chief Amrinder Singh Raja Warring also posted, ''Total anarchy, as law and order collapses completely in Punjab.
 A bus hijacked and passengers looted at gunpoint in broad daylight on busy Ludhiana-Jalandhar highway today.
-While common man shivers in fear, criminals have no fear of law. @BhagwantMann presides over Jungleraj.”
-PTI COR CHS VSD RDT RDT RDT
+While common man shivers in fear, criminals have no fear of law. @BhagwantMann presides over Jungleraj.''
+PTI COR CHS VSD RDT CK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)